 The MTD for income tax returns will be considered quarterly returns for this purpose but the end of year MTD submissions are expected to be annual obligations.

 For each taxpayer ITSA and VAT return obligations will have separate points totals.
-Where the taxpayer has multiple businesses subject to the same filing obligation they will receive a point for each return period for which a return is missed, regardless of how many of their businesses failed to file on time.
-Where returns are made by a partnership or LLP late filing penalties will not be deemed to be made by each partner/member but by the representative partner/member.
+Where the taxpayer has multiple businesses subject to the same filing obligation, they will receive a point for each return period for which a return is missed.
+This is regardless of how many of their businesses failed to file on time.
+Where returns are made by a partnership or LLP, late filing penalties will not be deemed to be made by each partner/member but by the representative partner/member.

 |Submission frequency||Period of compliance|

 New Late Payment Penalties

 As well as the new late filing penalty regime there will be a new system for charging penalties for late paid tax.
 This is set out in Schedule 26 of Finance Act 2021 and is expected to have the same start date as the late filing penalty regime.
 Where full payment is made no more than 15 days late there will be no penalty but a penalty of 2% of the outstanding tax is applied to the amount outstanding at day 15 with a further 2% penalty of the amount unpaid after 30 days late.
 A further 4% per annum charge is applied to the amount unpaid after 30 days.
 This is on top of the interest for late payment (currently 2.6% p.a.)

 The late payment penalties can be suspended where the taxpayer has agreed a time to pay arrangement with HMRC, although will be reactivated if the agreement is breached.

 There are also “reasonable exse” provisions in para 12 of Schedule 26.